ropensci/roweb/tutorials/rgbif_tutorial.md

 ---
 title: rgbif tutorial
 layout: tutorial
-packge_version: 0.9.0
+packge_version: 0.9.3
 ---

 Seach and retrieve data from the Global Biodiverity Information Facilty (GBIF)

-`rgbif` is an R package to search and retrieve data from the Global Biodiverity Information Facilty (GBIF). `rgbif` wraps R code around the [GBIF API][gbifapi] to allow you to talk to GBIF from R.
+`rgbif` is an R package to search and retrieve data from the Global Biodiverity Information Facilty (GBIF). `rgbif` wraps R code around the [GBIF API](http://www.gbif.org/developer/summary) to allow you to talk to GBIF from R.

 ********************